libscie/business-plan/README.md

 ![](./assets/product-stack.png)

+See also the [dependency chart](https://raw.githubusercontent.com/libscie/business-plan/master/assets/dependency-chart.png) for an overview of relations between our products and external products.

 ## Product 0: 🍐-to-🍐 commons

 The peer-to-peer (aka 🍐-to-🍐) commons framework ([p2pcommons](https://github.com/p2pcommons)) is a set of opinionated, minimum, and flexible specifications to create a commons infrastructure for all chronological, stepwise, creative projects.
 This forms the basis for our Hypergraph product and is intended for developers both inside and outside the organisation.